 Look at your operations and your health products’ packaging and wastage.

 What do you use that’s recycled?
 Are your products “green”?
-If you have a sustainable story to tell, make it evident on your website so your buyers know that you’re actively concerned about sustainability in your health business.
+If you have a sustainable story to tell, make it evident on your website so your buyers know that you’re actively and genuinely concerned about sustainability in your health business.